musevlt/muse-psfr/docs/index.rst

 Command Line Interface
 ----------------------

-PSFRec can be used from the command line, either with a set of seeing, GL, and L0 values:
+MUSE-PSFR can be used from the command line, either with a set of seeing, GL, and L0 values:

-.. command-output:: psfrec --values 1,0.7,25
+.. command-output:: muse-psfr --values 1,0.7,25

 Or with a MUSE raw FITS file, that contains a ``SPARTA_ATM_DATA`` extension::

-   $ psfrec raw/MUSE.2018-08-13T07:14:11.128.fits.fz
+   $ muse-psfr raw/MUSE.2018-08-13T07:14:11.128.fits.fz
-   PSFRec version 0.31
+   MUSE-PSFR version 0.31
    OB MXDF-01-00-A 2018-08-13T07:39:21.835 Airmass 1.49-1.35
    Computing PSF Reconstruction from Sparta data Processing SPARTA table with 13 values, njobs=-1 ...